Alsike, Sweden

 Alsike (/sv/) is a locality situated in Knivsta Municipality, Uppsala County, Sweden with 2,681 inhabitants in 2010.
 Alsike is located about 50 km north of Stockholm and only 25 km away from Arlanda Airport.
-It is also the location of Alsike Abbey.
+It is also the location of Sisters of the Holy Spirit at Alsike Abbey.
 Alsike is located on the Ingegerdsleden, a historic pilgrimage route between Uppsala Cathedral and Storkyrkan in Stockholm.
 Alsike clover gets its common name from Alsike, Sweden.